mdeclerk/EmbeddedSlotMachine/README.md

 ### Automated build using GitHub Actions

-- `.github/workflows/CI.yml`: Pushing on any branch triggers an automated build of the iso image.
+- `.github/workflows/CI.yml`: Pushing on main branch triggers an automated build of the iso image.
-- `.github/workflows/Release.yml`: Pushing a version tag on mainline in the form of `v[0-9]+.[0-9]+` triggers an automated release.
+- `.github/workflows/Release.yml`: Pushing a version tag triggers an automated release.

 ### Manual build